 Home to Michelangelo, Dante and Galileo, among many other artistic and scientific luminaries, Florence has long been the place for revolutionary creativity and thought.
-As the birthplace of the Renaissance, the city has been instrumental in creating the foundations of Western culture as we know it today.
+As the birthplace of the Renaissance, the city has been instrumental in creating the foundations of western culture as we know it today.

 The music-filled piazzas, ancient churches, narrow cobbled alleys, green shutters and burnt sienna terracotta rooftops here retain the charm of centuries past, whisking visitors back to simpler times.
 For a deeper understanding of the history and culture of Florence, you could join Culture Trip’s 10-day adventure through Northern Italy, led by our Local Insider.
 If you’d rather travel solo, these are the top 11 reasons to add Florence to your Italy itinerary.
 We promise you’ll be glad you did.

 Ask any Florentine where you can get the best views in the city, and they’ll point you to Piazzale Michelangelo.
 There is something rewarding about the climb up the 400-plus stone steps to reach the windswept terrace, but if stairs are not your friend or the blistering heat is too much in the height of summer, you can get a bus from the main train station or hop in a taxi or on a Vespa tour to make the ascent.
 From the Piazzale, you can see for miles beyond the ancient city walls, taking in the rolling green Tuscan hillside.
 It’s definitely worth stopping in at one of the terrace bars here to sip a spritz, relax and admire the city’s splendour from way up high.
 The panorama of terracotta rooftops, grand Renaissance palazzos and the architectural prowess of the Duomo below is a picture-perfect mental postcard you’ll keep forever.